JJFrampton/projects-firefox-glass/chrome/README.md

 ### Setup
 - navigate to "about:support"
 - find "Profile Directory"
-- back up entire dir elsewhere
+- back up entire profile dir elsewhere
-- create a "chrome" dir within this dir
-- clone this project into the "chrome" dir
+- clone this project inside the profile dir

 ### Enable
 - navigate to "about:config"